SubPro

 Is a submittal log the same as a submittal register?

-Teams use the terms differently.
-In practice, both usually refer to the organized project list used to track required submittals and review progress.
+Teams use the terms differently, and in practice both usually refer to the organized project list used to track required submittals and review progress.
+Some teams call the full source-backed list a register and a working slice of it a log.

 Related SubPro pages